UM-ESG/ESG-Website/content/committees.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Budgetary Committee
+## Funding Committee

-The Budgetary Committee is responsible for reviewing funding requests and approving allocations for student initiatives.
+The Funding Committee is responsible for reviewing funding requests and approving allocations for student initiatives.

-The Budgetary Committee is chaired by the ESG Treasurer, and must contain 5 to 12 students at any one time.
+The Funding Committee is chaired by the ESG Treasurer, and must contain 5 to 12 students at any one time.
 Up to 5 students-at-large can be appointed to the committee following nomination by the Treasurer and approval by the Senate.

 ## Student Life Committee